Photo Astrid Baerndal

 mixing cups or pots of various sizes (I use disposable plastic party cups £1 per 100 for mixing resin, and plastic milk bottles cut down for mixing plaster)

-reusable clear plastic measuring beakers (these are essential for mixing silicone rubber.
-Available in different sizes, but I use medium-sized ones which hold 200ml, calibrated in 25ml stages.
+reusable clear plastic measuring beakers (these are essential for mixing silicone rubber because they’re generally stronger.
+Available in different sizes, but I use medium-sized 200ml.
 Available from Tiranti).
+These are often calibrated which can be useful, though as mentioned most mixing of substances is done by weight!
 Leftover silicone should be left in the pot and once cured can be easily peeled off

 mixing sticks (‘coffee stirrers’ i.e. from Starbuck’s, Costa’s etc. are fine for small amounts of resin.
 Disposable chopsticks are excellent!
 Larger, broader sticks are better for stirring plaster .. better than using spoons).
 Mixing sticks should either be thoroughly cleaned or kept separate (i.e. those used for resin, those used for silicone etc.) to avoid possible contamination